 St. Paul’s instruction to those who do not fast is quite interesting.
 He says, “let not him who eats despise him who does not eat.”
 It is very easy, even natural in a merely human sort of way, for the strong to despise the weak.
 “Those who need a crutch use a crutch,” the strong may say (or think) concerning the weak.
 The strong see no need to fast too much, to pray too much, to pay too much attention to matters of the soul.
 And thus the strong may be tempted to despise those whose religious zeal seems to be too much.
 The strong may indeed see (or merely think they see) the many weaknesses of the weak ones who fast and pray so diligently, and because of those weaknesses be tempted to look down upon or despise them.
 St. Paul warns the believing strong ones not to despise the weak ones, for as St. Paul says elsewhere, it is when I am weak then I am strong.

 To the fasters St. Paul gives this exhortation: “Let not him who does not eat judge him who eats.”
 Here St. Paul get’s pretty forceful: “Who are you to judge another man’s servant?”
 Whenever those who fast judge those who do not fast, they are doing nothing less that usurping God’s place as master.
 It is better not to fast at all than to fast and judge those who do not fast.
-Those who do not fast may not be fasting because they are strong (which which may or may not indeed be the case), but those who fast and judge do so only by putting themselves in God’s place as judge (which is sin approaching the level of Lucifer’s self exaltation).
+Those who do not fast may not be fasting because they are strong (or feel themselves strong—they don’t need to fast), but those who fast and judge do so only by putting themselves in God’s place as judge (which is sin approaching the level of Lucifer’s self exaltation).
 Again, it is better not to fast than to fast and judge.